amd/ZenDNN/docs/operator/matmul_operator.md

-These examples demonstrate the versatility and composability of matrix multiplication operations, showcasing the use of different data types and post-processing operations in the computational graphs defined within the `zendnnl` library.
+These examples demonstrate the versatility and composability of matrix multiplication operations, showcasing the use of different data types and post-processing operations in the computational graphs defined within the `ZenDNN*` library.

+>ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.